wandb/docs/docs/guides/model_registry/automation.md

 Before you can use a webhook, you will first need to configure that webhook in the W&B App UI.

 :::info
-Only W&B Admins can configure a webhook for a W&B Team.
+* Only W&B Admins can configure a webhook for a W&B Team.
+* Ensure you already [created one or more secrets](#add-a-secret-for-authentication-or-authorization) if your webhook requires additional secret keys or tokens to authenticate your webhook.
 :::

 1. Navigate to the W&B App UI.